bsmth/content/files/en-us/learn/tools_and_testing/understanding_client-side_tools/package_management/index.md

 Let's run through an example to get you started with using a package manager and registry to install a command line utility.

 [Parcel](https://parceljs.org/) is another tool that developers commonly use in their development process.
-Parcel is clever in that it can watch the contents of our code for calls to dependencies and automatically installs any dependencies it sees that our code needs.
-It can also automatically build our code.
+Parcel is convenient in that it provides a way to automatically build our code and offers more advanced features that you might need in a larger project.
+We'll look at it in more detail later on in the module.

 ### Setting up the app as an npm package